RobertMonashStudent/FIT5202-Group-LCLoan-Sampling/README.md

 Scala/Spark code for sampling down the large Dataset.

-Please use Loan_2017_20k for EDA and furhter cleansing.
+Please use Loan_2017_20k for EDA and further cleansing. can each have our own split amount of work on EDAs and then combine later.